DigitalMeatbag/earhole/README.md

 ## Features

 - Real-time audio spectrum visualization with selectable modes
+- **Advanced Beat Detection**: Multi-band analysis system that adapts to song tempo (60-200 BPM) with peak detection, onset flux analysis, and sub-bass frequency targeting for accurate beat tracking across all music genres
 - **Now Playing integration**: Displays current track from Spotify and other media players
 - Fullscreen mode (press F or F11)
 - Graceful exit with farewell message (press Q or Esc)